What To Stock Up On In September

 Chips and Dips

-This month is a great month to stock up on a few bags of chips and dips your family will enjoy!
-College football has started in a number of conferences, and preseason NFL football is already in full swing.
-We’ll soon be seeing MLB playoffs and the World Series, so don’t get caught short on treats.
+This month is great to stock up on a few bags of chips and dips your family will enjoy!
+College football has started in several conferences, and preseason NFL football is already in full swing.
+We’ll soon see MLB playoffs and the World Series, so don’t get caught short on treats.
 Stock up when you see these items on sale.

-Don’t forget Labor Day is this weekend and we’ll be getting together with friends and family.
+Don’t forget Labor Day is this weekend; we’ll get together with friends and family.

 Stock Your Freezer

-If you have room in your freezer, please stock your freezer with the frozen vegetables you see on clearance.
-You can always dehydrate them for soups and stews down the road.
+If you have room in your freezer, please stock it with the frozen vegetables you see on clearance.
+You can always dehydrate them for soups and stews later.

 Wheat is still in Short Supply

-I went to Costco today to look for some buckets of my favorite Lehi Mills Wheat.
-It is still not available, so we must be patient.
+I went to Costco today to look for my favorite Lehi Mills Wheat buckets.
+They are still not available, so we must be patient.
 I know it’s hard, but start saving for a wheat grinder if you don’t have one.
 We’ll get wheat, but I’m not sure when.
-If you have that wheat grinder you can always trade grinding their wheat if they’ll share some with you.
+If you have that wheat grinder, you can always trade grinding their wheat if they’ll share some with you.

-So many people in the last couple of years rushed out and purchased wheat, wheat grinders, and flour, without any idea how to make bread.
-Check my archive for a number of posts outlining ways to use wheat and how to make my no-fail bread.
+In the last couple of years, so many people have rushed out and purchased wheat, wheat grinders, and flour without any idea how to make bread.
+Check my archive for several posts outlining how to use wheat and make my no-fail bread.
 There’s nothing like hot bread right out of the oven, especially with honey or your favorite jam.

 Garden Seeds

 I’m trying to expand my garden each year.
-I feel strongly we need to grow our own food, we can do it.
-If you have access to a Farmer’s Market, that is so awesome.
+I feel strongly that we need to grow our own food; we can do it.
+If you have access to a Farmer’s Market, that is awesome.

 I purchase all of my garden seeds from this company: SeedsNow